HoraN1/osr-course/README.md

 # OSR-course
 ## A repository to simplify the environment setup for a [open-source-robotics course](http://www.osrobotics.org/osr/)

+This course is built on Ubuntu16.04 with ROS.

 ## Dependencies: GPU, course content

 To start with, make sure you installed nvidia-docker such that docker run command recognizes ```--gpus all``` tag.
 You can find out more at [NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 Setup you working directory
 ```